ysnrski/ysnrski.github.io/_posts/2025-02-07- Studying STEM in Japan: A Guide for International Students.md

 ---

 I received a question about this topic on social media, so I've summarized it in this post.
 Although my experience working at Japanese educational institutions was a few years ago, and preparation methods vary by university, this post will be a helpful starting point for every student.
-But if you would like to study with me, please consider Chinese university, specifically [XJTLU](https://www.xjtlu.edu.cn/en)!!
+But if you would like to study with me, please consider Chinese university instead, specifically [XJTLU](https://www.xjtlu.edu.cn/en)!!

 ## Introduction